GraphAware Empowers Intelligence Analysts With AI-Based Assistant

 Maestro adds the ability to directly interact with the LLMs of the client’s choice.
 Both online (OpenAI and Azure) and on-premise models (Ollama) are already supported.
 Other LLMs are easy to add, including internal models trained and hosted by the client.

-With this groundwork in place, the plan for the upcoming months is to allow clients to add their analytical and other documentation as well, having all the necessary organisational reference at hand at all times.
-Maestro can also produce a high level report on the current state of an ongoing analysis.
+The clients will be able to add their own analytical and other documentation as well, having all the necessary organisational reference at hand at all times.
+Maestro will help produce a high level report on the current state of an ongoing analysis.
 Producing reports is a time-consuming task for analysts and the LLMs are capable of doing most of the heavy lifting.

 Talk to your data